nfrappart/azTerraKeyvault/README.md

   #KeyVaultEnabledforDiskEncrypt = "true" #Optional.
 Default is set to "true"
   #KeyVaultEnabledforTempDeploy = "true" #Optional.
 Default is set to "true"
   OwnerTag = "Nate" #Optional.
 But I suggest you change it though :)
-  ProvisioningDateTag = timestamp() #This Tag is configured to NOT be updated unless resource is destroyed ProvisioningModeTag = "Terraform"
+  UsageTag = "Demo" #Optional.
+Default value is "PoC Usage Only" ProvisioningModeTag = "Terraform"
 }
 ```